Elvis-YAL/Spam_Message_Detection/README.md

-# Spam Message Detection
+# Spam Message Detection : Project Overview

-### Hey, guys.
-In this notebook, I shall employ some methods to classify whether this message is spam or not.
+* Developed a method to identify spam messages(AUC=0.99), aiding recipients in avoiding deception.
+* Utilized NLTK for tokenization and Word2Vec for data preprocessing.
+* Optimized models using Random Forest, Catboost, and LightGBM, and achieved final results with LSTM and RoBERTa.

+## Let's delve deeper!

 > Table of Content:
 1. [Part 1: Exploratory Data Analysis](#part1)
 2. [Part 2: Vectorize the Text](#part2)